Several U.S. states and the federal government are hopelessly insolvent. It’s something many bullion investors have known for years.

-Sluggish economic growth, below par returns driven by zero interest rates, and the extravagant promises made to retirees created a funding gap that likely cannot be bridged.
+Sluggish economic growth, below-par returns driven by zero interest rates, and extravagant promises made to retirees created a funding gap that likely cannot be bridged.
 But the state looks like it will have to die trying.

 Government union bosses and their supporters got pension obligations converted into a constitutional mandate in 1970.
 They made it so that certain benefits can only be adjusted in one direction – higher.
 Article XIII, Section 5 reads: